AlexandriaILS/Alexandria/docs/contributing_code/install_psql_locally.md

 psql -h localhost -U postgres -d template1 -c 'CREATE EXTENSION IF NOT EXISTS pg_trgm;'
 ```

 This will make it so that the extension is always available, even for tests.
-Note: if this fails, you need to install `postgresql-contrib`. `pg_trgm` is NOT optional.
+Note: if this fails, you need to install `postgresql-contrib`. **`pg_trgm` is NOT optional**.

 Activate the Postgres shell using `psql`: